BarnardF/DEZoomCamp2025/module_2/README.md

 <h2>Challenges & Solutions</h2>
 Throughout this module, I encountered several challenges, particularly due to the Linux environment in Codespaces.
 Here’s how I tackled them:

-## 🛠️ Challenges & How I Solved Them

 | Challenge | How I Solved It |
 |-----------|-----------------|
 | `docker-compose up -d` failed because the port was already in use (used in a test run) | Used `docker ps` to find running containers and `docker stop <container_id>` to free up the port |